gitfish/sfdx-flexi-plugin/doc/commands/flexi/import-export.md

 The default paths are `hooks/postimportobject.ts` or `hooks/postimportobject.js` and this can be overridden in `sfdx-project.json` with a `postimportobject` entry under `hooks`.

+#### Use cases

+A good use case for this hook might be to restore some data that was modified by a previous step.

 #### Example

+This restores accounts based on the pre import object example above.

 ```typescript
 import {